GoHypernet/Galileo-Tutorial-Pages/docs/algorand.md

 Galileo will set a secure random password for your job session at runtime.
 This password is stored in an encrypted format by Galileo until requested by an authenticated user.
-However, the user can change their job password by clicking the key icon in the Galileo IDE Dashboard, confirming their old password, then entering a new one.
-WARNING: If you change your password, Hypernet Labs cannot recover it for you.
+However, the user can change their job password by clicking the key icon in the Galileo IDE Dashboard, confirming their old password, then entering a new one. **WARNING**: If you change your password, Hypernet Labs cannot recover it for you.
 Additionally, a user can log out of their current session from this page as well.

 ### Fast Relay Node Synchronization from Storj DCS with RClone (Advanced Users)